 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Do you have the funds to cover an unexpected financial emergency?
-A recent Bankrate survey found that just 44% of Americans can afford a $1,000 surprise bill.
-If you can relate, it can be tempting to resort to high-interest credit cards or borrow the funds from friends or relatives.
-But a personal loan might be a better option.
+A recent Bankrate survey found that just 43% of Americans can afford a $1,000 surprise bill.
+If you can relate, it can be tempting to resort to swiping your credit cards, however, a personal loan might be a better option.

 Why are personal loans good for emergencies?

-When you have an unforeseen expense, you may need to pay for it right away.
-If the engine in your car broke, for example, you’d want to fix it as soon as possible since you depend on your car to get around.
+Unforeseen expenses can arise at any given time and, sometimes, they may require your immediate attention.
+For instance, if the engine in your car broke, you’d want to fix it as soon as possible since you depend on your car to get around.

 Personal loans also come with flexible repayment terms.
-Most lenders offer loan terms between one and five years, which is beneficial for a few reasons.
+Most lenders offer loan terms between two and five years, which is beneficial for a few reasons.

 You’ll likely get an affordable monthly payment that works for your budget, especially if you get a competitive interest rate.
 And you won’t pay a fortune in interest like you would with a credit card since it’s already factored into the monthly payment when you take out a personal loan.